 - 20. School funding is dependent on pupil numbers.
 Vacant school places have an immediate impact for schools through reduced budgets which in turn can affect the overall sustainability and quality of education standards at the school.
 Both schools have seen a substantial decline in funding due to reduced pupil numbers.
 By amalgamating the two schools, this proposal aims to create a strong school that continues to be financially viable long into the future. - 21.
-Holy Trinity has been very effective already in reducing a large deficit budget that accumulated as a result of major restructuring to support their reduced PAN.
+Financial modelling has been completed which shows a one form entry school is viable.